ChristianFLozano/ChristianFLozano/README.md

 ## About me!
 - 👨‍💻 I'm @ChristianFLozano
-- 📚 I study informatic engeenering at CUCEI
+- 📚 I study informatic engineering at CUCEI
 - 💡 I love technology, I believe that it is the future
 -  ❤ I like make videos that help to my friends